Assam Accord

 The Assam Accord was a Memorandum of Settlement (MoS) signed between representatives of the Government of India and the leaders of the Assam Movement.
 It was signed in the presence of the then-Prime Minister Rajiv Gandhi in New Delhi on 15 August 1985.
-Later, the Citizenship Act was amended for the first time the following year, in 1986.
+The Citizenship Act was amended for the first time the following year, in 1986.
 It followed a six-year agitation that started in 1979.
 Led by the All Assam Students’ Union (AASU), the protestors demanded the identification and deportation of all illegal foreigners – predominantly Bangladeshi immigrants.
 They feared that past and continuing large scale migration was overwhelming the native population, impacting their political rights, culture, language and land rights.
 The Assam Movement caused the estimated death of over 855 people.
 The movement ended with the signing of the Assam Accord.

 The leaders of the Assam Movement agreed to accept all migrants who had entered into Assam prior to 1 January 1966.
 The Government of India acknowledged the political, social, cultural and economic concerns of the Assamese people and agreed to revise the electoral database based on that date.
-Further, the government agreed to identify and deport any and all refugees and migrants after March 25 1971.
+Further, the government agreed to identify and deport all refugees and migrants after March 25 1971.
 In 1971, millions of citizens of Bangladesh – then called East Pakistan – fled the abuses of a civil war and associated genocide between East Pakistan and West Pakistan triggering a mass influx of refugees into Assam, West Bengal, Tripura, various other nearby states of India as well as Myanmar.